 While some tires may be slightly more resistant to irregular wear, overtime even the most expensive, premium tires will be replaced early compared to tires on a well maintained and correctly aligned vehicle.
 Any tire professional or service technician can identify wear patterns on a tire tread associated with mechanical issues.
 Similar to when tires are under-inflated, tires that exhibit these wear patterns will not be eligible for a free replacement or any sort of pro-rated credit towards a new tire.

 #3 – Causes of Tire Failure: Road Hazards!

-While avoidable, road hazards are a fact of life for even the most dilegent of drivers.
-For this reason, Tires-easy offers a free road hazard warranty for one year on all passenger car and light truck tires registered on the website.
-If the tire comes out of service due to a road hazard, the warranty may cover the cost of the replacement tire.
-See warranty terms & conditions for details.
+Sidewall bulge from broken cords inside tire.
+While avoidable, road hazards are a fact of life for even the most diligent of drivers.
 The photo on the left is a tire that has broken internal cords on the sidewall, likely as the result of an impact.
 The impact broke the cords, but not hard enough to split or crack the rubber.
 If you see a bulge like this on any of your tires, it should be removed and replaced as soon as possible.
 If not replaced, the tire could eventually fail.

 How to Avoid Tire Related Problems

 The best way to get the most mileage out of your tires and to avoid a blow-out is to ensure your vehicle is in good operating condition, check your tire air pressure regularly, and drive carefully to avoid road hazards.